zhudotexe/kani/docs/kani.rst

         ChatMessage(role=ChatRole.ASSISTANT, content="Hello!
 How can I assist you today?"), ]
     >>> await ai.get_truncated_chat_history()
-    # The system prompt is passed to the engine, but not chat_history - this will be useful later in advanced use cases.
+    # The system prompt is passed to the engine, but isn't part of chat_history
+    # - this will be useful later in advanced use cases.
     [
         ChatMessage(role=ChatRole.SYSTEM, content="You are a helpful assistant."),
         ChatMessage(role=ChatRole.USER, content="Hello kani!"),